duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 ---
 title: "What's in a Fold: The Basic Catamorphism in recursion-schemes"
-published: 2017-03-10T08:00:00Z
+published: 2017-03-10T06:00:00Z
 license: CC-BY-SA
 reddit: true
 gh-issue: 12
 ---

-This article is an accessible introduction to the most basic recursion scheme, the catamorphism.
+This article is meant as an accessible introduction to the most basic recursion scheme, the catamorphism.
 It won't engage in deep dives into theory, or survey practical motives for using recursion schemes -- that will be covered by the further reading suggestions at the end.
 Rather, its main goal is simply offering a concrete presentation of how folds can be generalised.
 This presentation will be done in terms of the types and combinators used by the [*recursion-schemes*](https://hackage.haskell.org/package/recursion-schemes-5.0.1) library, so that the article doubles as an introduction to some of its key